Explore Madelon's New Book

 BR+ allows you to access all of the many Biblical resources that BibleRoads has developed through the years, on topics such as specific Biblical books (e.g. Genisis, Exodus, etc.) or other topics like Jesus' Parables, Paul's Letters, and even talks like "Does A.I. trump the Bible?"
 Purchased individually, these Bible Studies would cost over $2000!
 FREE FOR MEMBERS!

-Why Study Isaiah?
+So, why Study Isaiah?

 It’s impossible to listen to or read national or global news today without hearing about the chaos caused by recent economic decisions that affect individuals and businesses worldwide.